 The Distinct Differences Between Modular and Manufactured Homes

 Modular homes are constructed in sections at a factory and assembled on-site on a permanent foundation, adhering to local and state building codes.
 Manufactured homes, built entirely in a factory under the Federal HUD building code, can be placed on permanent or non-permanent foundations.
+Telling the difference between a manufactured home and a modular home by just looking at them can be challenging, especially since both types of homes have evolved in terms of design and quality.
+However, there are a few general indicators that might help distinguish between the two:

 Foundation and Undercarriage: